BauplanLabs/eudoxia/README.md

 eudoxia gentrace mysim.toml workload.csv
 ```

-Run a simulation with a trace (overrides workload generation parameters in the TOML):
+Run a simulation with a trace:

 ```
 eudoxia run mysim.toml -w workload.csv
 ```

+Any workload generation options in mysim.toml will be ignored since are using an actual trace (workload.csv) instead of generating on-the-fly.
+Be careful to make sure the simulation duration in mysim.toml is as long as the trace, unless you only want to simulate the first events of the the trace (up to the duration cutoff).

 ## Executor